 Error: JAVA_HOME is not defined correctly.
 We cannot execute /usr/lib/jvm/java-11-openjdk-amd64/bin/java

-Then add the result to your shell configuration and reload it:
+Then replace any stale JAVA_HOME export in your shell configuration and reload it:

 Confirm the variable is set correctly: